ESAOpenSR/opensr-usecases/README.md

 ## Features

-- **Customizable**: Users can easily plug in their own dataset and models for validation.
+- **Customizable Dataset and Models**: Easily plug in your own dataset and models.
-- **Multi-Resolution Comparison**: Validates segmentation models on LR, HR, and SR versions of images.
+- **Multi-Resolution Comparison**: Validate models on LR, HR, and SR versions of images.
-- **Standard Segmentation Metrics**: Includes standard metrics such as IoU, Dice coefficient, Precision, Recall, and Accuracy.
+- **Standard Segmentation Metrics**: Computes metrics like IoU, Dice coefficient, Precision, Recall, and Accuracy.
-- **Object Identification Metrics**: Special metrics that compute the percentage of objects that are correctly identified, with a particular focus on changes in performance based on the size of the objects (e.g., small vs. large buildings).
+- **Object Identification Metrics**: Special metrics that compute the percentage of objects correctly identified, focusing on size-based object identification.
-- **Averaged Results**: Metrics are calculated for each batch and averaged across the entire dataset for easy comparison.
+- **Averaged Metrics**: Metrics are calculated for each batch and averaged across the entire dataset.
+- **Debugging Support**: An optional debugging mode is available to limit the number of iterations for faster testing.

 ## How It Works